How do I determine my calf category?

 Please remember that the width of the foot (the M for medium, W for wide or WW for extra wide) next to each foot size has no bearing on the calf size.

 Every wide calf boot already comes manufactured with its own specific calf size and you cannot order a boot with a different calf size than the one shown for that particular style.
 If the style you are interested in has a smaller or larger calf size than you need for the shoe size you wear, you will need to choose a style in a different calf range.
 Since we have a very extensive selection of wide and extra wide calf boots, you can be sure to find a style that will come as close to your calf measurements as possible.
 Please do not order a boot that is smaller than your calf measurements - it will not fit you!

 FOR OUR PETITE CUSTOMERS - 5'3" (160 cm) or under

-2. Once you try this larger calf size, you may find that you have space at the very top of the shaft but the ankles and shins fit you well.
+3. Once you try this larger calf size, you may find that you have space at the very top of the shaft but the ankles and shins fit you well.
 This is because the widest part of your calf can be up to 5” below the top of the boot because of your height and your calf is widest several inches below that portion.
-We suggest tucking your pants into the boots, wearing them the way they are or having the very top altered by a shoemaker or tailor since any boot with a smaller calf size will not fit the rest of your calf.
+We suggest tucking your pants into the boots, wearing them the way they are or having the very top altered by a shoemaker or tailor since any boot with a smaller calf size will not fit the lower part of your calf.
 Most people do not have a perfect fit in their boots (even in standard calf sizes!) and it is very unlikely that you will have a better fit any other way unless you have boots custom made for you.

 CUSTOMERS WITH LYMPHEDEMA: We recommend ordering ONLY a WW foot width no matter what width you normally wear as well as considering going up a minimum of one full shoe size larger.
 Keep in mind that there is no way to adjust or enlarge the ankle and or instep inside of a boot as there is in a shoe.
 Since swelling is an issue in the critical ankle and instep areas and a boot is totally enclosed, you will need as much space as possible.
 If the foot is a bit large, you can use an insole, but you need not worry that the boot will be so large that it will fall off since boots do not come off as easily as shoes do.